bogosorter/Musicly/docs/user/user.md

 ### Searching

 If you ever get lost in your huge library :), you can use the search box.
-Besides allowing to search for album title, track, artist and composer, genres are suggested as you type.
+Besides allowing you to search for album title, track, artist and composer, genres are suggested as you type.
 Click on them to display only the albums that match the genre.

 ![](./images/search.jpg)